 You Don't Have To Create Your Own Products

-High ticket drop shipping is also a very easy way to get started online and compared to other business models, with drop shipping you don't have to create your own products.
-You're using products that other people have already created and marketed and you're just selling them and marketing them in new channels, or just remarketing them in the same channels and taking those sales and then helping the customers while the supplier fulfills the orders for you.
+High ticket drop shipping is also a very easy way to get started online and compared to other business models, with the drop shipping fulfillment method, you can leverage your supplier's inventory to make online sales and profits.
+You're essentially using products that other businesses have already created and marketed and just selling them and marketing them in new channels, or just remarketing them in the same channels and taking those sales and then helping the customers while the supplier fulfills the orders for you.

 No Warehousing or Inventory or Returns Management Required

-Now there are some exceptions to that, of course.
-For example, if there's a really popular selling product on your store that's out of stock, you might want to mark that product out of stock or at least put on the product listing a backorder notice so that customers don't get annoyed when you tell them that you're actually out of stock when you take the orders.
-We'll get more into that later.
+If there's a really popular selling product on your store that's out of stock, you might want to mark that product out of stock or at least put on the product listing a backorder notice so that customers don't get annoyed when you tell them that you're actually out of stock when you take the orders.

-So you can travel to Thailand, you can travel to Europe, you can travel to central and South America, and anywhere there is good Wi-Fi you can run your business from.
-So it's the ideal lifestyle business for someone who wants to travel because it's easy to start up, low overhead costs and it's very flexible as far as your location goes.
+You can travel to Thailand, you can travel to Europe, you can travel to central and South America, and anywhere there is good Wi-Fi you can run your business from.
+It's the ideal lifestyle business for someone who wants to travel because it's easy to start up, low overhead costs and it's very flexible as far as your location goes.

 Wide Selection Of Products Making It Easy To Scale

-As far as scaling goes, there are way more ways you can scale.
-Obviously adding suppliers and products is the best way.
+As far as scaling goes, there are many more ways you can scale, but adding suppliers and products is the best way.
 Another great way is to add more content to your website and to build out sales funnels from those content pieces to the products that are related to them.
 So, for instance, you could hire writers for writing roundup articles for the resources that are within your niche.
 You can hire writers to write how-to content, how to solve a problem that that product solves, and then say buy this product if you want to solve your problem.

-So there are all sorts of cool things you can do and it is really easy to scale its very cost effective compared to other business models.
-It is the best way to reach people these days because everybody is either on their smartphone or on their computer and they're shopping and they're very used to it.
-So that's it!
+So there are all sorts of cool things you can do and it is really easy to scale.
+Scaling a high-ticket drop shipping business is very cost effective compared to other business models.
+It's the best way to reach people these days because everybody is either on their smartphone or on their computer and they're shopping and they're very used to spending money online these days.

 High ticket drop shipping does have some disadvantages though, and I wanted to go over that in this article because it's really important when you're understanding drop shipping you have to understand both the pros and the cons.
 You want to be prepared for this because mentally you're going to need to deal with this later on and my best advice is to always just understand the systems that you need to have ready when you're going to encounter these things on how you deal with them.
 These are called standard operating procedures and whenever something happens you should have an answer to that.
 So with that said let's move into them.